bugzilla/bugzilla/docs/en/rst/customizing/templates.rst

 ===============================

 If you want to edit Bugzilla's templates, the first decision you must make is how you want to go about doing so.
-There are two choices, and which you use depends mainly on the scope of your modifications, and the method you plan to use to upgrade Bugzilla.
+There are three choices, and which you use depends mainly on the scope of your modifications, and the method you plan to use to upgrade Bugzilla.

-The first method of making customizations is to directly edit the templates found in :file:`template/en/default`.
+#.
+You can directly edit the templates found in :file:`template/en/default`.
    This is probably the best way for minor changes, because when you upgrade Bugzilla, either the source code management system or the :file:`patch` tool will merge your changes into the new version for you.

    On the downside, if the merge fails then Bugzilla will not work properly until you have fixed the problem and re-integrated your code.

-The second method is to copy the templates to be modified into a mirrored directory structure under :file:`template/en/custom`.
+#.
+You can copy the templates to be modified into a mirrored directory
+   structure under :file:`template/en/custom`.
 Templates in this directory structure automatically override any identically-named and identically-located templates in the :file:`template/en/default` directory.
 (The :file:`custom` directory does not exist by default and must be created if you want to use it.)

+#.
+You can use the hooks built into many of the templates to add or modify
+   the UI from an :ref:`extension`.
+Hooks generally don't go away and have a stable interface.

+The third method is the best if there are hooks in the appropriate places.
+Unlike code hooks, there is no requirement to document template hooks, so you just have to open up the template and see (search for 'Hook.process').

-The second method of customization should be used if you are going to make major changes, because it is guaranteed that the contents of this directory will not be touched during an upgrade, and you can then decide whether to continue using your own templates, or make the effort to merge your changes into the new versions by hand.
+If there are no hooks available, then the second method of customization should be used if you are going to make major changes, because it is guaranteed that the contents of the :file:`custom` directory will not be touched during an upgrade, and you can then decide whether to continue using your own templates, or make the effort to merge your changes into the new versions by hand.
+It's also good for entirely new files, and for a few files like :file:`bug/create/user-message.html.tmpl` which are designed to be entirely replaced.

-Using this method, your installation may break if incompatible changes are made to the template interface.
+Using the second method, your installation may break if incompatible changes are made to the template interface.
 Such changes should be documented in the release notes, provided you are using a stable release of Bugzilla, so you should be able to see them coming.

+For minor changes, the convenience of the first method is hard to beat.
+You can see what you've changed using :command:`git diff`, which you can't if you fork the file into the :file:`custom` directory.

 .. _template-edit: